Precise determination of the top-quark on-shell mass $M_t$ via its scale-invariant perturbative relation to the top-quark $\overline{\rm MS}$ mass ${\overline m}_t({\overline m}_t)$: Introduction

 The remaining parts of this paper are organized as follows.
-In Sec.
-II, we will show the special degeneracy relations of the nonconformal terms in the perturbative coefficients by using the ${\cal R}_\delta$-scheme~\footnote{The ${\cal R}_\delta$-scheme represents the ${\rm MS}$-type renormalization scheme with a subtraction term $\ln(4\pi)-\gamma_{E}-\delta$, where the $\delta$ is an arbitrary finite number.
-Especially, ${\cal R}_{\delta=0}=\overline{\rm MS}$.
-Detailed description about the ${\cal R}_\delta$-scheme can be found in Sec.
-II of Ref.\cite{Brodsky:2013vpa}.}.
+In Sec.II, we will show the special degeneracy relations of the non-conformal terms in the perturbative coefficients by using the ${\cal R}_\delta$-scheme.
 Then we will give the improved procedures of the PMC scale-setting approach under the running mass scheme.
-We will apply them to determine the top-quark OS mass $M_t$ via its perturbative relation to the $\overline{\rm MS}$ mass in Sec.
-III.
+We will apply them to determine the top-quark OS mass $M_t$ via its perturbative relation to the $\overline{\rm MS}$ mass in Sec.III.
 Section IV is reserved for a summary.